Global Media Monitoring Project 2025

 - How far have we come since the last GMMP in 2020?

-In 2020, Sweden scored better than most, with women making up 38% of people seen or heard in the news — compared to the global average of 25%.
-Will the 2025 results show progress?
-We’ll find out this autumn.
+In 2020, Sweden scored better than most, with women making up 38% of people seen or heard in the news, compared to the global average of 25%.
+Will the 2025 results show progress or regress?
+We will find out this autumn.

-This was the first year Fojo coordinated the Swedish effort (taking over from JMG) — and we were thrilled to be part of the global movement for more inclusive media, side by side with our partners in Bangladesh, Ethiopia and Rwanda.
+This was the first year Fojo coordinated the Swedish effort (taking over from JMG) and we were very happy to be part of the global movement for more inclusive media, together with our partners in Bangladesh, Ethiopia and Rwanda.

-Want to be part of the change?
-Stay tuned — results will be released in the fall and we’ll be sharing what they mean for journalism in Sweden and beyond.
+Would you like to be part of the change?
+Stay tuned, the results will be released in the fall of 2025, when we will also be sharing what they mean for journalism in Sweden and beyond.